benblack769/benblack769.github.io/posts/blog/rect_cover.md

 ### Approximation bound

-Theorem: This bound is an 1.5 approximation.
+Theorem: This algorithm is an 2 approximation of the rectangle cover problem, in that if the optimal solution gives *N* tiles, this algorithm will give at most *2N* tiles.

 ### Approximation lower bound